-BSAT are divided into three categories based on whether an agent or toxin causes disease in humans, animals or plants, or a combination of humans and animals (see current list found on page 24).
+BSAT are divided into three categories based on whether an agent or toxin causes disease in humans, animals or plants, or a combination of humans and animals (see current list found on page 7).
 The three categories of BSAT are:

-- HHS select agents and toxins: BSAT that have the potential to pose a severe threat to public health and safety.
-These are regulated by HHS. - USDA select agents: BSAT that have the potential to pose a severe threat to animal health or to animal products and to plant health or to plant products.
-These are regulated by USDA. - Overlap select agents: BSAT that have the potential to pose a severe threat to both public health and safety and to animal health or products.
-Overlap BSAT are regulated by both HHS and USDA.
+- HHS select agents and toxins: Select agents and toxins that have the potential to pose a severe threat to public health and safety.
+These are regulated by HHS. - USDA select agents: Select agents that have the potential to pose a severe threat to animal health or to animal products and to plant health or to plant products.
+These are regulated by USDA. - Overlap select agents: Select agents that have the potential to pose a severe threat to both public health and safety and to animal health or products.
+Overlap select agents are regulated by both HHS and USDA.

 Work with BSAT by entities may include the development of diagnostic assays that are critical for patient care, disease surveillance and diagnostic services, basic science and clinical research, and production of biologics and therapeutics such as antibiotics and vaccines.
-Entities that wish to possess, use, or transfer BSAT must register with either DSAT or DASAT by completing the Application for Registration for Possession, Use, and Transfer of Select Agents and Toxins (i.e. APHIS/CDC Form 1).
+Entities that wish to possess, use, or transfer BSAT must register with either DRSC or DASAT by completing the Application for Registration for Possession, Use, and Transfer of Select Agents and Toxins (i.e APHIS/CDC Form 1).